honeycombio/refinery/README.md

 ## Restarts

-Samproxy does not yet buffer traces or sampling decisions to disk.
+Refinery does not yet buffer traces or sampling decisions to disk.
 When you restart the process all in-flight traces will be flushed (sent upstream to Honeycomb), but you will lose the record of past trace decisions.
 When started back up, it will start with a clean slate.

 ## Architecture of Refinery itself (for contributors)